elastic/logstash/docs/tutorials/10-minute-walkthrough/index.md

 ### The Secret:

-logstash is written in JRuby but I release standalone jar files for easy deployment, so you don't need to download JRuby or most any other dependencies.
+logstash is written in JRuby, but I release standalone jar files for easy deployment, so you don't need to download JRuby or most any other dependencies.

 I bake as much as possible into the single release file.

 ## Step 2 - A hello world.